 Bread Knife (Serrated Slicer)

-Serrations catch on crusts and create localized cutting action at each tooth point — applying force across multiple small contact areas simultaneously, preventing crushing of the soft interior.
-Most bread knives use single-sided serrations: serrations ground on one face only, the back is flat.
-The underlying bevel is still double; the serrations are a grind pattern on top.
+The one serrated knife every cook needs.
+The saw-like teeth ground along the edge of the blade. catch on crusts and create a localized cutting action at each tooth point, applying force across many small contact areas at once so the soft interior is sawn rather than crushed.
+Most bread knives use single-sided serrations (ground on one face only, with a flat back), but the underlying bevel is still double: the serrations are simply a grind pattern laid on top.

 Carving / Slicing Knife (Tranchelard)